jimhigson/oboe.js/README.md

 things on the page.
 This is especially true on mobile networks where requests sporadically stall or cut out halfway.

-Think of it as the json equivalent of old-style oboe html rendering.
+Think of it as the json equivalent of old-style progressive html rendering.

 # Use cases